 It is recommended that the anchor texts of inbound links be diverse (mix of target and non-target keywords, brand mentions, synonyms of target keywords, non-related words, etc.) and not all “exact match” to the target keyword that a site is aiming to rank highly for on the SRPs.

-A link profile with majority of inbound links that have exact-match anchor texts looks very unnatural, and search engines will devalue these inbound links or even de-index the site.
+A link profile with the majority of inbound links that have exact-match anchor texts looks very unnatural, and search engines will devalue these inbound links or even de-index the site.

 All inbound links pointing to a website’s main domain (www.example.com) as well as its internal pages contribute to the domain authority.

-Sites that receive a lot of quality relevant inbound links are more trusted than sites that receive lots of inbound links from low-quality, spammy sites.
+Sites that receive a lot of quality, relevant inbound links are more trusted than sites that receive lots of inbound links from low-quality, spammy sites.

-Getting a link directly from a very trusted site such as Entrepreneur.com will increase your site’s TrustRank tremendously.
-Obtaining a second-tier, third-tier, or fourth-tier link will also increase your site’s TrustRank but the value starts to drop the further it goes.
+Getting a link directly from a very trusted site such as Entrepreneur.co,m will increase your site’s TrustRank tremendously.
+Obtaining a second-tier, third-tier, or fourth-tier link will also increase your site’s TrustRank, but the value starts to drop the further it goes.

 Let’s have a look at the following scenario:

 Your website provides financial consultation and you are not able to get a link directly from Entrepreneur.com.
-However you’re able to obtain a third-tier link from one of the websites that Entrepreneur.com links to.
+However, you’re able to obtain a third-tier link from one of the websites that Entrepreneur.com links to.

 Entrepreneur.com => Financesite.com => Bizservices.com => Yourfinancialsite.com